AmitLevi213/A-impact/Backend/CONTEXT_AND_PROMPTS.md

 6. **Code Optimization**: AI suggested improvements for performance and maintainability

 ### AI Prompts Used

+#### Backend Development
-- **PDF Processing**: "Create a PDF processor that extracts Hebrew regulations and categorizes them"
+- **PDF Processing**: "Create a comprehensive PDF processor that extracts Hebrew regulations and categorizes them into specific business categories (deliveries, seating, business size, fire and gas safety)"
-- **Database Integration**: "Design a MongoDB schema for storing Hebrew regulation data"
+- **Database Integration**: "Design an optimized MongoDB schema for storing Hebrew regulation data with proper indexing and validation"
-- **API Development**: "Create an Express.js API that filters regulations based on business inputs"
+- **API Development**: "Create a robust Express.js API that filters regulations based on business inputs with proper error handling and validation"
-- **Hebrew Text Processing**: "Create utilities for processing Hebrew text and extracting keywords"
+- **Hebrew Text Processing**: "Create advanced utilities for processing Hebrew text, extracting keywords, and parsing regulatory content with context awareness"
-- **Error Handling**: "Fix MongoDB connection issues and data validation errors"
+- **Error Handling**: "Implement comprehensive error handling for MongoDB connection issues and data validation errors"
+- **Content Parsing**: "Fix PDF content parsing to ensure relevance and accuracy of extracted regulations for each business category"

+#### Frontend Development
+- **Code Splitting**: "Implement advanced React code splitting using React.lazy() and Suspense for optimal bundle size and loading performance"
+- **Component Architecture**: "Create a modular component architecture with proper separation of concerns and reusable components"
+- **Custom Hooks**: "Develop custom React hooks for business logic separation and improved code reusability"
+- **Route-based Splitting**: "Implement route-based code splitting with React Router for better user experience and performance"
+- **Loading States**: "Create sophisticated loading states and fallback components for better user experience during code splitting"
+- **API Integration**: "Design clean API integration layer with proper error handling and data validation"
+- **Type Safety**: "Implement proper data validation and type checking for form inputs and API responses"

+### Detailed Code Splitting Prompts

+#### Component Architecture Prompts
+- **"Create a modular React component architecture with proper separation of concerns, where form logic, results display, and utilities are split into separate, reusable components"**
+- **"Implement React.lazy() for dynamic component loading with appropriate Suspense boundaries and loading fallbacks"**
+- **"Design custom React hooks to separate business logic from UI components for better reusability and testing"**

+#### Performance Optimization Prompts
+- **"Implement route-based code splitting using React Router to load only necessary components for each page"**
+- **"Create sophisticated loading states and fallback components that provide smooth user experience during code splitting"**
+- **"Design an API integration layer with centralized error handling and data validation for better maintainability"**

+#### Bundle Optimization Prompts
+- **"Optimize React bundle splitting strategy to reduce initial load time while maintaining functionality"**
+- **"Implement proper chunk naming and loading strategies for better caching and performance"**
+- **"Create utility modules that can be shared across components without duplicating code"**

 ## Key Prompts and Requirements from User